alkhe/fluxette/README.md

 ```

 ## Debugging
-Pass your logger/debugger to `flux.hook` when you want to process state changes and dispatches, and `flux.unhook` when you're done.
+Pass your logger/debugger to `hook` when you want to process state changes and dispatches, and `unhook` when you're done.

 ```js
 let logger = (state, actions) => {